UVa rolls back restrictions for students; Medical Center to allow visitors

 They added that though the changes are good news, they are not a sign that the university is out of the woods.

-The announcement came as the University of Virginia Medical Center said it would ease its current visitation policy and allow visitors back in on a limited basis.
-Those changes will go into effect on Tuesday.
+The announcement came as the UVa Medical Center said it would ease its current visitation policy and allow visitors back in on a limited basis.
+Those changes will go into effect Tuesday.

-Amid the holiday surge of cases, the medical center banned visitors with limited exceptions, including for patients at the end of their life.
+Amid the holiday surge of cases, the Medical Center banned visitors with limited exceptions, which included for patients at the end of their life.

-During a media briefing, Reid Adams, chief medical officer for UVa, said the medical center looked at a variety of data points such as the testing prevalence, trend in COVID-19 hospitalizations and overall number of COVID-19 patients at the hospital.
+During a media briefing Friday, Reid Adams, chief medical officer for UVa, said the Medical Center looked at a variety of data points in making its decision.
+Those included testing prevalence, trends in COVID-19 hospitalizations and the overall number of COVID-19 patients at the hospital.

 “We try to take all of those things into account with the idea that as conditions improve, we're able to then increase the amount and type of visitations that we can bring into the institution because the risk of exposure goes down,” he said.